Saxophone: Unusual variants

 Benedikt Eppelsheim, of Munich, Germany has introduced recent innovations at the upper and lower ends of the saxophone range.
-The soprillo sax is a piccolo-sized straight instrument with the upper speaker hole built into the mouthpiece.
-The instrument, which extends Sax's original family, is pitched a full octave higher than the B soprano sax—a sopranissimo sax.

-The tubax, developed in 1999 by Eppelsheim, plays the same range and with the same fingering as the E♭ contrabass saxophone; its bore, however, is narrower than that of a contrabass saxophone, resulting in a more compact instrument with a "reedier" tone (akin to the double-reed contrabass sarrusophone).
+The soprillo sax is a piccolo-sized saxophone pitched an octave higher than the B♭ soprano sax.
+It is so small that the octave key is built into the mouthpiece.
+The tubax, developed in 1999 by Eppelsheim, plays the same range and with the same fingering as the E♭ contrabass saxophone.
+Its bore, however, is narrower than that of a contrabass, resulting in a more compact instrument with a "reedier" tone (akin to the double-reed contrabass sarrusophone).
 It can be played with the smaller (and more commonly available) baritone saxophone mouthpiece and reeds.
-Eppelsheim has also produced subcontrabass tubaxes in C and B, the latter being the lowest saxophone ever made.
+Eppelsheim has also produced lower models of tubax in C and B♭, equivalent to the subcontrabass saxophone.

 Among the 2000s developments is the aulochrome, a double soprano saxophone invented by Belgian instrument maker François Louis in 2001.

 Since the 1950s, saxophones with non-metallic bodies have occasionally been in production.
 Such instruments have failed to gain acceptance over a number of issues including durability, repairability, and deficiencies in key action and tone.
 The best known of these efforts is the 1950s Grafton acrylic alto saxophone used briefly by Charlie Parker and Ornette Coleman.
 It had a production run of over 10 years as a budget model saxophone.
 The polycarbonate Vibratosax is in production as a low cost alternative to metal saxophones.
 Wooden Sawat saxophones are made in Thailand on a small scale.
 Opinions vary on the significance of body materials to sound.